 You can create a system password and a setup password to secure your system.
 To enable creation of the system and setup password, the password jumper must be set to enabled.
-For more information on the password jumper settings, see System Board Jumper Settings.
+For more information on the password jumper settings, see System board jumper settings.

-SystemThis is the password that you must enter before you can boot your system.password
+System password This is the password that you must enter before you can boot your system.

-SetupThis is the password that you must enter to access and make changes to the BIOSpasswordor UEFI settings of your system.
+Setup password This is the password that you must enter to access and make changes to the BIOS or UEFI settings of your system.